The following items are needed when applying to an environmental master's program or other graduate program.

 Discuss how this program will contribute to your future professional goals, even if you’re not sure what you want to do (e.g., academia, industry, etc.).
 Think in terms of pressing questions you want to answer, and why you’re interested in those particular questions.
 Try to include:

-● Any resources and/or opportunities that make the program an unique place for you.
+- Any resources and/or opportunities that make the program a unique place for you.

-● The names (2-3) of faculty whose research interests you and could be potential mentors!
+- The names (two to three) of faculty whose research interests you and could be potential mentors.

 Share your process

 Describing your intellectual development in action, beginning from what sparked your interest in the field all the way up to your decision to pursue graduate studies, can be a powerful way to tell your story.
 A simple interest leads to action.
 This action leads to involvement.
 Involvement creates experience.
 Experience develops further interests and goals, which then propels further action.